anupsarkar-dev/ExoVisix/README.md

 # Tips
 * When you going to train a new face try to capture at least 10 pictures of a single person in different angle.keep it in mind that the more number of training image in different angle and posture, the more accurate will be  face recognition.
+* After everything done ,kindly empty the **faces** folder.There is a test_face image.You have to delete it.

 # Video Tutorial
 * Visit https://www.youtube.com/watch?v=6UnBZFvY8HE&t=3s